Henderson, Nevada: World War II growth

 In an effort to supply the Allies in World War II, the federal government needed vast quantities of magnesium for the war.
 Mined from Gabbs, Nevada, the ore needed to be processed in order to produce a variety of critical war materials, such as airplane engines, fuselages, and incendiary munitions casing.

-Near a large magnesium mine, the area was chosen to build a two-mile long industrial complex to house the company chosen to run the operation, Basic Magnesium Incorporated (BMI), which would go on to have a massive impact on the development of Henderson.
+The area was chosen to build a two-mile long industrial complex to house the company chosen to run the operation, Basic Magnesium Incorporated (BMI), which would go on to have a massive impact on the development of Henderson.

 The War Department identified the area as being ideal for military industrial manufacturing.
 The area was at least 250 miles from the coast in between the McCullough Hills and River Mountains, protecting the area from low-altitude aircraft attacks.
 The area is also roughly halfway between the railroad line connecting Las Vegas to Los Angeles and Salt Lake and the Hoover Dam's water and electricity.

 In September 1941, around 2,700 workers began construction of the BMI complex in order to complete it in just 11 months.
 When the plant opened in February 1942, around 15,000 people would come from around the country to come work at the plant.
 At its peak, it would produce 25% of the nation's magnesium.
 In between the preexisting communities of Pittman and Midway, what is now downtown Henderson was referred to as the Basic Townsite.